Are unoptimized, redundant, and cannibalized pages holding your website back?

 You will need to decide whether a new page should be created to snag that untapped search volume or not.

-Once seed keywords have been assigned, mark all other pages that are covering identical keywords and schedule them to be removed in order to prevent keyword cannibalization.
+Once seed keywords have been assigned, mark all other pages that are covering identical keywords and schedule them to be removed in order to prevent keyword difficulty due to cannibalization.
 Any good content should be folded into the page you prefer to keep.

 Assign All Long Tail/Secondary Keywords